Cheltenham Interactive LTD

 Not everything here is private client work

-Cheltenham Interactive also releases useful Moodle plugins publicly where they stand on their own.
+Cheltenham Interactive also releases and develops useful plugins for Moodle LMS publicly where they stand on their own.
 They are free, open source, and a good way to show the same practical plugin work outside paid delivery.

 AI Feedback Assistant